 During and immediately after the Second World War (October 1944 – September 1945, and January-February 1946) the Rev. Michael Horoshko from Canada served as a military chaplain for the Ukrainian Graeco-Catholics in the Canadian armed forces based in the UK (see Ukrainian Canadian Servicemen’s Association).
 There were also chaplains for the Ukrainian Graeco-Catholics in the Polish Armed Forces under British command: the Rev. Anthony Hodys in the Polish I Corps based in the UK, and the Rev. Stepan Kolankiwskyj in the Polish II Corps which was transferred to the UK in 1946.

 In June 1957 the Vatican established the Apostolic Exarchate for Ukrainian Catholics in England and Wales (within the Eastern Churches an exarchate is an administrative unit headed by a bishop with personal jurisdiction over a group of the faithful not sufficiently large or stable to be constituted as an eparchy, or diocese).
-William Godfrey, the Roman Catholic Archbishop of Westminster (and a cardinal from 1958), was appointed as the first exarch, while the day-to-day administration of the church rested with his vicar general.
-Initially this was the Rev. Malynowskyi, then, after the death of the latter in November 1957, the Rev. Paul Maluga from Canada.
-In August 1961 the first Ukrainian Graeco-Catholic bishop in Great Britain, Augustine Hornyak, was appointed auxiliary bishop to the exarch (installed in December), and in April 1963, after the death of Cardinal Godfrey, Bishop Hornyak was appointed exarch (installed in June).
-By a decree of March 1967 the jurisdiction of the exarchate was extended to include Scotland (with effect from May 1968), and it was renamed the Apostolic Exarchate for Ukrainian Catholics in Great Britain.
+William Godfrey, the Roman Catholic Archbishop of Westminster (and Сardinal from 1958), was appointed as the first Exarch, while the day-to-day administration of the Exarchate rested with his Vicar General: initially the Rev. Malynowskyi, then, after his death in November 1957, the Rev. Paul Maluga from Canada.
+In August 1961 the first Ukrainian Graeco-Catholic bishop in Great Britain, Augustine Hornyak, was appointed Auxiliary Bishop to the Exarch (installed in December), and in April 1963, after the death of Cardinal Godfrey, Bishop Hornyak was appointed Exarch (installed in June).
+By a decree of March 1967 the jurisdiction of the Exarchate was extended to include Scotland (with effect from May 1968), and it was renamed the Apostolic Exarchate for Ukrainian Catholics in Great Britain.
 A conflict which arose within the exarchate in 1975 (over the issue of patriarchal status – see below) led to the resignation of Bishop Hornyak in September 1987, and the appointment of Bishop Michael Hrynchyshyn, the apostolic exarch of France, as administrator of the exarchate in Great Britain.
 A new exarch for Great Britain, Bishop Michael Kuchmiak, was appointed in June 1989.
 He remained in this position until his retirement in April 2002 and was succeeded by Bishop Paul Chomnycky.
 In January 2006 Bishop Chomnycky became bishop of the UCC eparchy of Stamford, USA.
 As a result, the position of exarch for Great Britain became vacant and the Rev. Benjamin Lysykanych became administrator of the exarchate.
 In June 2009 Bishop Hlib Lonchyna became administrator of the exarchate, before being appointed exarch in June 2011.
-In January 2013 the exarchate was elevated to the rank of an eparchy (equivalent to a diocese in Western Christianity) with the title of Eparchy of the Holy Family of London, and Bishop Lonchyna was appointed as the first eparchial bishop.
+In January 2013 the exarchate was elevated to the rank of an eparchy (equivalent to a diocese in the Western Church) with the title of Eparchy of the Holy Family of London, and Bishop Lonchyna was appointed as the first eparchial bishop.
 In December 2014, after the death of the apostolic visitor for Belarusian Graeco-Catholics outside Belarus, the Belarusian Graeco-Catholic Mission in Great Britain was attached to the UCC eparchy of London.
 In May 2015 the first council (sobor) of the eparchy took place, attended by the bishop, priests and representatives of the laiety of various parishes.

 In 1947 the territory of Great Britain was divided into six pastoral regions, with one or more priests assigned to each region.
 In some of the camps housing large numbers of Ukrainians huts were converted into chapels for the conduct of church services.
 One such chapel, established at Hallmuir Camp near Lockerbie in Scotland, is still used by local Ukrainians.
 In 1948 the UCC-GB acquired its own church for the first time, in London.
-From the end of the 1940s, as the camps and hostels began to be closed down and Ukrainian communities were established in towns and cities around Great Britain, the organisation of the UCC-GB was adapted accordingly.
+From the end of the 1940s, as the camps and hostels began to be closed down and Ukrainian communities were established in towns and cities around Great Britain, the territorial organisation of the UCC-GB was adapted accordingly.
 Churches (usually redundant buildings of various Christian denominations) and residential premises for priests were gradually acquired in places with larger Ukrainian communities.
 From these centres each priest served his local community and one or more communities in nearby towns and cities, such an arrangement continuing until the present day.
-In all, the UCC-GB acquired churches in 17 locations: Bedford, Bolton, Bradford, Coventry, Derby, Edinburgh, Gloucester, Halifax, Leicester, London, Manchester, Nottingham, Oldham, Peterborough, Rochdale, Scunthorpe and Wolverhampton.
+In all, the UCC-GB acquired churches in 17 locations (some have subsequently been sold): Bedford, Bolton, Bradford, Coventry, Derby, Edinburgh, Gloucester, Halifax, Leicester, London, Manchester, Nottingham, Oldham, Peterborough, Rochdale, Scunthorpe and Wolverhampton.
 Where the UCC-GB does not have its own church, services are generally held in local Roman Catholic churches.
-In 1968 a church was bought in central London to serve as the cathedral of the UCC-GB.
-The only purpose-built Ukrainian Catholic church in Great Britain is in Wolverhampton (consecrated in 1988).
-In the 1970s regular services were held in approximately 70 towns and cities, usually every week in the churches owned by the UCC-GB, and once or twice a month, or less frequently, in the other locations.
+In 1967, with the financial support of Ukrainians throughout Britain, a church was bought in central London to serve as the cathedral of the UCC-GB (officially opened on 29 June 1968).
+The only purpose-built Ukrainian Catholic church in Great Britain was erected, in the Byzantine style, in Wolverhampton (consecrated in 1988).
+In the 1970s regular services were held in approximately 70 towns and cities, usually every week in parishes with their own churches, and once or twice a month, or less frequently, in the other locations.
 In mid-2015 services were being held in approximately 30 locations.

 Since the Second World War close to a hundred priests have served with the UCC-GB (excluding occasional visits by priests from Ukraine and other countries), the number in any given year ranging in the main from 10 to 17.
 Between 1946 and 1948 at least 16 priests came to the UK from continental Europe: in 1946, in addition to the Rev. Kolankiwskyj, two other priests arrived with the Polish II Corps from Italy (John Dumycz, Vladimir Pashkowsky); in 1947, as well as the Rev. Jean who came from France, four military chaplains arrived with the former soldiers of the Galicia Division from Italy (Alexander Babij, Emanuel Korduba, Alexander Markewycz, Michael Ratushynskyi), and the group was also accompanied by two civilian priests from Rome (Vladimir Dzioba, Petro Diaczyszyn); in 1948 six priests arrived from displaced persons camps in Germany and Austria (Justyn Hirniak, Mykola Habak, Jarema Hawryluk, Damian Lopatynsky, Wasyl Paslawskyj, Isidore Patrylo).
 All of the above priests had been ordained before or during the war, mainly in Western Ukraine.
 Some of them went on to serve in the UK for many years, while others emigrated after a relatively short stay.
 From 1949 priests continued to arrive from time to time from other countries and served in Britain for varying lengths of time.
 Most of those who came in the 1950s were born in Ukraine but completed their theological studies after the war in Rome or at the Graeco-Catholic seminary in Culemborg, The Netherlands.
 The priests who came in the 1960s-1980s were predominantly from countries further afield, mainly in North or South America, to which they had emigrated after the war or where they were born.
 Since the 1970s at least 13 sons of post-war Ukrainian immigrants to the UK have become priests of the UCC, most having trained in Rome, and have served or continue to serve in parishes in Britain.
 Of the new priests arriving in Britain since the 1990s, most have come from Ukraine.
 In mid-2015, the clergy of the eparchy numbered 17 priests and two deacons (including two retired priests).